DuelRevolvers/duelcrate/README.md

 **Your show.
 Your rules.**

 DuelCrate is a Jackbox-style party game platform that runs entirely in the browser.
-One person hosts the show from a big screen while 2–20 players join from their phones using a 4-letter room code — no app installs, no accounts, no server.
+One person hosts the show from a big screen while 2–20 players join from their phones using a 4-letter room code; no app installs, no accounts, no server.
 The whole thing is a single, self-contained HTML file.

 ## Features